thornjad/aero/README.md

 ![Aero's spacebar leader with Ivy completion](./etc/images/aero-leader-preview.png)

-For everything else, Aero extensive use of [Evil](https://github.com/emacs-evil/evil), providing the user with modifier-key-free modal editing, though the majority of Emacs bindings remain available.
+For everything else, Aero makes extensive use of [Evil](https://github.com/emacs-evil/evil), providing the user with modifier-key-free modal editing, though the majority of Emacs bindings remain available.
 Emacs keybindings belong in the dark ages where they originated.
 They might work for RMS, but I can only hold `CTRL` for so long. , providing the user with modifier-key-free modal editing, though the majority of Emacs bindings remain available.

 ### LSP